Smoothing Policies and Safe Policy Gradients: Optimal Safe Meta-Parameters

-\subsection{Adaptive step size (approximate framework)}
+\subsection{Adaptive Step Size -- Approximate Framework}

-In practice, we cannot compute the exact gradient $\nabla J(\vtheta_k)$, but only an estimate~$\hnabla_N J(\vtheta)$ (see \eg~\eqref{eq:spg}) obtained from $N$ trajectories.
+In practice, we cannot compute the exact gradient $\nabla J(\vtheta_k)$, but only an estimate~$\hnabla J(\vtheta{;}\Dataset)$ obtained from a finite dataset $\Dataset$ of trajectories.
+In this section, $N$ denotes the \emph{fixed} size of $\Dataset$.
 To find the optimal step size, we just need to adapt the performance-improvement lower bound of Theorem~\ref{th:ltwobound} to stochastic-gradient updates.
 Since sample trajectories are involved, this new lower bound will only hold with high probability.
-First, we need the following assumption on the gradient estimation error: \begin{restatable}{assumption}{boundedvar} For every $\delta\in(0,1)$, there exists a non-negative constant $\epsilon_{\delta}$ such that, with probability at least $1-\delta$:
+To establish statistical guarantees, we make the following assumption on how the (unbiased) gradient estimate concentrates around its expected value: \begin{assumption} Fixed a parameter $\vtheta\in\Theta$, a batch size $N\in\Naturals$ and a failure probability $\delta\in(0,1)$, with probability at least $1-\delta$: